Exove/exoveless/README.md

+# Exoveless UI Kit

-A collection of UI components for React and Next.js.
+A set of React/Next.js UI components and primitives that are documented through Storybook 10.

-## How to Use
+## Storybook

-1. Choose the components you want to use.
-Examples pages: [exoveless.vercel.app](https://exoveless.vercel.app) or `npm run dev` [http://localhost:3000](http://localhost:3000)
+1. Install deps with `pnpm install`.
+2. Run Storybook locally via `pnpm dev` and browse `http://localhost:6006`.
+3. Explore stories for usage notes, accessibility guidance (addon-a11y), docs, and interactive controls.

+## Components inside

-2. Copy paste the components you want to use to your project.
+Components are located in the `src/components` folder.
+You can use them as you would any other React component.
+Just copy and paste the component you want to use to your project and check that you have the necessary dependencies installed.

-3. Install component level node module dependencies if needed.

-4. See `/examples` folder or [Code blocks](https://exoveless.vercel.app) on how to implement the selected components to your page.

-5. Edit, style and extend the components to suite your needs.